BoiseCodeWorks/castle-grimtol/readme.md

  ## Functionality:
+ - Player input must be seperated into `command` and `option`
+  - go north
+  - take key
+  - use :banana:
  - Players can move room to room with the `go <direction>` command
  - Players can `use` items to change the state of the room (use key or use light)
  - Items exist for the player to `take` from rooms (not required for these to be used in a room)